Murder of Travis Alexander: Penalty phase

-The penalty phase began on May 16, 2013, when prosecutors called Alexander's family members to offer victim impact statements in an effort to convince the jury that Arias' crime merited a death sentence.
+The penalty phase began on May 16, 2013, when prosecutors called Alexander's family members to offer victim impact statements in an effort to convince the jury that Arias's crime merited a death sentence.

 On May 21, Arias offered an allocution, during which she pleaded for a life sentence.
 Arias acknowledged that her plea for life was a reversal of remarks that she made to a television reporter shortly after her conviction in which she had said that she preferred the death penalty.
 "Each time I said that, I meant it, but I lacked perspective," she said.
 "Until very recently, I could not imagine standing before you and asking you to give me life."
 She said that she changed her mind to avoid bringing more pain to members of her family, who were in the courtroom.
 At one point, Arias held up a white T-shirt with the word "Survivor" written across it, telling the jurors that she would sell the clothing and donate all proceeds to victims of domestic abuse.
 She also said that she would donate her hair to Locks of Love while in prison, and had already done so three times while in jail.

 That evening, in a joint jailhouse interview with The Arizona Republic, KPNX-TV and NBC's Today, Arias said that she did not know whether the jury would decide on life or death.
-"Whatever they come back with I will have to deal with it, I have no other choice."
+"Whatever they come back with I will have to deal with it; I have no other choice."
 Regarding the verdict, she said, "It felt like a huge sense of unreality.
 I felt betrayed, actually, by the jury.
 I was hoping they would see things for what they are.
 I felt really awful for my family and what they were thinking."